hharte/1dcoinctrl/README.md

 1. **_TEST_STATUS_** sensor will go low when current is flowing during a test.
 It will be high when current is not flowing.

-2. Per-line **_OFF_HOOK_** sensors (one per line) will go low when current is flowing through the loop to the CO (Asterisk PBX.)
+2. Per-line **_OFF_HOOK_F and OFF_HOOK_R_** sensors (one per line) will go low when current is flowing through the loop to the CO (Asterisk PBX) and can detect forward and reverse polarity.
 This current will be flowing either when the payphone is off-hook or when the line is on hold.

 # Microcontroller Firmware